jcannon04/jcannon04.github.io/102/class02/README.md

 ## What is a Command Line ?

 A command line, also called a terminal, is a text based interface providing access to your system.
 They present you with a **prompt** that allows you to type in **commands** followed usually followed by **arguments**.
-The command and all of it arguments must be seperated by a single space.
+The command and all of it arguments must be separated by a single space.

 ```
 1. Joshuas-MacBook-Air:linux-lesson joshuacannon$ ls -al